 - After receiving the request, the backend server returns a TCP SYN and ACK packet if the corresponding port is listening normally.

-in the TCP connection and then throw a corresponding error message, such as
+such as an abnormal exit, and then report a corresponding error message, such as

 Connection reset by peer.

-- Use the HTTP health check.
+- Use HTTP health checks.

-Health check of UDP listeners
+Health checks of UDP listeners

 The health check process of a UDP listener is as follows: